Hi there. I’m Cindy Giovagnoli.

 I learn lessons the hard way and sometimes have to learn them more than once.
 I’d rather pick the wrong road than be hit by a bus in the intersection of indecision.
 Over the years, it’s come to seem that all roads eventually lead forward anyway, so long as they are traveled with an open heart and a willingness to say “YES!” when opportunity sidles up and offers to open a door.

-I have guided rafts down rivers and inner-city teens through deserts and I am bowled over again and again by the healing and expansive power of feeling small in the great and wild wilderness.
+I have guided rafts down rivers and adjudicated teens through deserts and I am bowled over again and again by the healing and expansive power of feeling small in the great and wild wilderness.
 By how standing on the edge of a canyon or in the shadow of a mountain can teach me about what it is to be connected, to be a part of something endless and inconceivable.
 How the simple and sustainable cycles and rhythms of nature offer lessons in patience and balance, life and death.

 I am a survivor.
 Of cancer, of a random act of violence, of a truly broken heart, of my own bad choices.
 To witness the resiliency of the indomitable human spirit is a sacred and miraculous thing to behold.
 I am consistently staggered by the courage I see in people and their ability to reinvent themselves over and over and over again as they pick themselves up, dust themselves off, and jump back into life with as much vigor and commitment as ever.